8 of the Best Delivery Route Planning Software in 2023

-If there are complications, and your driver is a little behind on their route, when the customer checks the provided link, they’ll see their ETA has been moved back to occur between 9:00 and 11:00.
+If there are complications and your driver is a little behind on their route, when the customer checks the given link, they’ll find their ETA has been moved back to happen between 9:00 and 11:00.

 As the driver gets closer to making the delivery, the customer gets a final text with an exact delivery time.

-Proof of Delivery
+Proof of delivery

 Depending on where and what you’re delivering, the need for proof of delivery (POD) will vary.